bloominstituteoftechnology/react-shopping-cart/README.md

 **Step 1 - Add item functionality**

 - In `App.js` there is a function called `addItem`.
-Finish writing the logic in this function to be able to add the given item to the shopping cart
+Finish writing the logic in this function to be able to add the given item to the shopping cart x

 **STEP 2 - Creating ProductContext**